Minimally Invasive Parathyroid Surgery

 Intraoperative Frozen Section (biopsy during the surgery)

-Each removed parathyroid gland will be sent to pathologist for intraoperative confirmation of the disease.
-It is important to have pathologist to look at each parathyroid gland during the surgery to make sure that it is indeed parathyroid adenoma or hyperplasia (picture below showing hyperplastic parathyroid gland).
+Each removed parathyroid gland will be sent to a pathologist for intraoperative confirmation of the disease.
+It is important to have a pathologist examine each parathyroid gland during surgery to ensure it is a parathyroid adenoma or hyperplasia (see picture below showing a hyperplastic parathyroid gland).
 This takes approximately 20 min for each gland evaluation (see below: magnified microscopic image of parathyroid adenoma)

 Hyperplastic parathyroid gland under high magnification microscope